Monitoring methane in our home state

 A comprehensive monitoring solution

-In a key announcement, the Governor and Descartes Labs unveiled the development of a publicly accessible Data Refinery to help the state achieve environmental targets by creating mapping and modeling capabilities to help monitor methane emissions in New Mexico, starting with the Permian Basin.
+In a key announcement, the Governor and Descartes Labs unveiled the development of a publicly accessible Data Refinery to help the state meet environmental targets by creating mapping and modeling capabilities to monitor methane emissions in New Mexico, starting with the Permian Basin.

 Methane in New Mexico

 Proposed process for methane leak detection using the Descartes Labs Data Refinery

 Methane is a potent greenhouse gas that is thought to trap 28 times more atmospheric heat than carbon dioxide over 100 years.
 One of the challenges with methane is the historical lack of reliable tools for large-scale detection and measurement.
 The development of a new large-scale methane monitoring capability is a key outcome of the 2030 Summit that puts New Mexico on a path to effectively tracking greenhouse gas emissions.

 The Permian Basin, which spans more than 86,000 square miles across southeastern New Mexico and West Texas and is the highest producing oilfield in the world, will be the initial area we map before we expand statewide.
 Large-scale monitoring of methane can help oil and gas companies improve their management of emissions, and guide state inspectors to potential problem areas on a near-real-time basis–making their job responsibilities safer and more efficient.